Have you ever wondered what vegetables go well with marinara sauce?

 What Vegetables Go Well with Marinara Sauce?

 Marinara sauce pairs well with a wide variety of vegetables.
 When you’re looking to pair with pasta, choose something like asparagus, peas or broccoli.
 The sweetness of the vegetables and the acidity of the tomato sauce really complement each other.

-If you’re looking to pair with chicken, you may want to try cauliflower, green beans or even eggplant.
+If you’re looking to pair with chicken, you may want to try cauliflower, green beans (See Also: what can you do with can green beans) or even eggplant.

 These vegetables all have a mild flavor that will blend well with the marinara sauce.

 Nothing goes better with a hot plate of marinara sauce than mushrooms.

 That might sound like a bold claim, but it’s true—I’ve been cooking for my family for years, and I swear by this combination.